Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/implementatiemodel/verkeersmeldingen/ontwerpstandaard/2025-06-04/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-07-17T14:58:52.978Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:(Activiteit -> AgentInRol))
+2025-07-17T15:32:40.505Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:(Activiteit -> AgentInRol))

-2025-07-17T14:58:52.979Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:vindtPlaatsTijdens)
+2025-07-17T15:32:40.506Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:vindtPlaatsTijdens)

-2025-07-17T14:58:52.981Z info: Connector Verkeersmeldingen:OSLO-Verkeersmetingen:Verkeersobject:(Verkeersobject -> Object) is not an association with a source role.
+2025-07-17T15:32:40.508Z info: Connector Verkeersmeldingen:OSLO-Verkeersmetingen:Verkeersobject:(Verkeersobject -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.981Z info: Connector Model:Verkeersmeldingen:W3C Time:Moment:(Moment -> TemporeleEntiteit) is not an association with a source role.
+2025-07-17T15:32:40.508Z info: Connector Model:Verkeersmeldingen:W3C Time:Moment:(Moment -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.982Z info: Connector Model:Verkeersmeldingen:W3C Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
+2025-07-17T15:32:40.508Z info: Connector Model:Verkeersmeldingen:W3C Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.982Z info: Connector Model:Verkeersmeldingen:DATEX:Verkeerssituatie:(Verkeerssituatie -> Object) is not an association with a source role.
+2025-07-17T15:32:40.508Z info: Connector Model:Verkeersmeldingen:DATEX:Verkeerssituatie:(Verkeerssituatie -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.982Z info: Connector Verkeersmeldingen:OSLO-ObservatiesEnMetingen:Observatie:(Observatie -> Kenmerktype) is not an association with a source role.
+2025-07-17T15:32:40.508Z info: Connector Verkeersmeldingen:OSLO-ObservatiesEnMetingen:Observatie:(Observatie -> Kenmerktype) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Model:Verkeersmeldingen:OSLO-Mobiliteit:Mobiliteitshinder:(Mobiliteitshinder -> Object) is not an association with a source role.
+2025-07-17T15:32:40.509Z info: Connector Model:Verkeersmeldingen:OSLO-Mobiliteit:Mobiliteitshinder:(Mobiliteitshinder -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Object) is not an association with a source role.
+2025-07-17T15:32:40.509Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Agent) is not an association with a source role.
+2025-07-17T15:32:40.509Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Verkeersmeldingen:OSLO-Verkeersmetingen:Verkeersmeting:(Verkeersmeting -> Observatie) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Verkeersmeldingen:OSLO-Verkeersmetingen:Verkeersmeting:(Verkeersmeting -> Observatie) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Agent) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.983Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Object) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Model:Verkeersmeldingen:OSLO-Melding:Melding:(Melding -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.984Z info: Connector Verkeersmeldingen:SSN/SOSA:Observatieverzameling:(Observatieverzameling -> Observatie) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Verkeersmeldingen:SSN/SOSA:Observatieverzameling:(Observatieverzameling -> Observatie) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.984Z info: Connector Verkeersmeldingen:DCMI:Verzameling:(Verzameling -> Object) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Verkeersmeldingen:DCMI:Verzameling:(Verzameling -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.984Z info: Connector Verkeersmeldingen:DCMI:Verzameling:(Verzameling -> Object) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Verkeersmeldingen:DCMI:Verzameling:(Verzameling -> Object) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.984Z info: Connector Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:(Activiteit -> Zaak) is not an association with a source role.
+2025-07-17T15:32:40.510Z info: Connector Model:Verkeersmeldingen:OSLO-Dossier:Activiteit:(Activiteit -> Zaak) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.984Z info: Connector Model:Verkeersmeldingen:OSLO-Dossier:Zaak:(Zaak -> Resource) is not an association with a source role.
+2025-07-17T15:32:40.511Z info: Connector Model:Verkeersmeldingen:OSLO-Dossier:Zaak:(Zaak -> Resource) is not an association with a source role.
 Ignoring this connector.

-2025-07-17T14:58:52.985Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+2025-07-17T15:32:40.511Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
 Using fallback URI (http://todo.com/) instead.

-2025-07-17T14:58:52.985Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Verkeersmeldingen:Dump).
+2025-07-17T15:32:40.512Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Verkeersmeldingen:Dump).
 Using fallback URI (http://todo.com/) instead.

-2025-07-17T14:58:52.986Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Verkeersmeldingen:DCTERMS2).
+2025-07-17T15:32:40.512Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Verkeersmeldingen:DCTERMS2).
 Using fallback URI (http://todo.com/) instead.

-2025-07-17T14:58:52.986Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Verkeersmeldingen).
+2025-07-17T15:32:40.512Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Verkeersmeldingen).
 Using fallback URI (http://todo.com/) instead.

-2025-07-17T14:58:52.988Z warn: [ConnectorConverterHandler]: Connector (vindtPlaatsTijdens) does not have a package tag defined.
+2025-07-17T15:32:40.514Z warn: [ConnectorConverterHandler]: Connector (vindtPlaatsTijdens) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-07-17T14:58:52.988Z warn: [ConnectorConverterHandler]: Connector (AgentInRol.Zaak) does not have a package tag defined.
+2025-07-17T15:32:40.514Z warn: [ConnectorConverterHandler]: Connector (AgentInRol.Zaak) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-07-17T14:58:52.988Z warn: [ConnectorConverterHandler]: Connector (AgentInRol.Agent) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-07-17T14:58:52.988Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (AgentInRol.Agent) and the fallback URI (http://todo.com/) will be assigned.

 #||# -------------------------------------